Introduction

 a matter of fear: fear of saying No, fear of setting limits,

 fear of appearing foolish or ignorant, and so on.
-But it could be based in
+But it could be a matter of

 |